robertdebock/ansible-role-ara/README.md

 The simplest way possible:
 ```
 - hosts: servers
+  become: true

   roles:
     - robertdebock.bootstrap
     - robertdebock.ara
 ```

+You can also call this role without having `become: true`, because the tasks that require elevated privileges have `become: true` added.

 Install this role using `galaxy install robertdebock.ara`.